Digital Interactive Media and Software Development Incentive

 Tax Certification (60 to 90 days)

-1. Company submits a cost report of expenditures by mail or email to LED for certification of credits.
-(This step occurs after actual expenditures occur and at a time frame determined by the applicant — usually once a calendar year.)
+1. Company submits a cost report of expenditures by mail or email to Louisiana Entertainment for certification of credits.
+(This step occurs after actual expenditures occur and at a time frame determined by the applicant — upon project completion, or no more than once per calendar year.)

-2. The cost report is then reviewed by OEID staff and additional documentation may be requested at this step.
+3. Documents are then reviewed by Louisiana Entertainment staff and additional documentation may be requested at this step.

-3. Once approved by both the Director of Digital Media and legal staff, the tax credit certification is then issued to the applicant.
+4. Once approved by the Director of Digital Media, the tax credit certification is then issued to the applicant.

 Q: My company recently applied to the program and I have a very large development project with work dating back to 2005.
 Can I collect tax credits on expenses dating back to 2005?

-Q: My company is planning to develop a project that will involve voluminous content including image files, music files and video files.
-Are the costs associated with this content eligible expenditures?
+Q: My company is planning to develop a project that will involve image files, music files and video files.
+Are the costs associated eligible expenditures?

-A: YES.
-Content including image files, music files and video files are eligible expenditures in the development stage up to the commercial release of the product.
-Updates to content after the commercial release of the product are non-eligible expenditures.
+A: Content including image files, music files and video files may be eligible expenditures in the development stage up to the commercial release of the product; however, updates to content after the commercial release of the product are non-eligible expenditures.

 Q: My company is planning to develop a Software as a Service (SAAS) application.
 Part of the project involves an entirely new distribution network and several servers to run the service.
 Are the costs associated with purchasing this equipment eligible expenses?